Vulture (Marvel Comics): Adrian Toomes

 In a prelude to the "Hunted" storyline, Vulture is among the animal-themed characters captured by Taskmaster and Black Ant on Kraven the Hunter's behalf.
-He is among those who Arcade publicly reveals as the Savage Six.
+He and several of the other captives are grouped together by Arcade and publicly revealed as the Savage Six.

 Vulture's son Frankie Toomes is married to a woman named Lenora.
 When Frankie left Lenora, Toomes often visited Lenora and her daughter Tiana to support them.
 At one point, Vulture took Tiana on a ride in his Vulture suit.
 After Lenora died from a surgical error, Adrian started to take care of Tiana.
 As Tiana came to age, Adrian made a suit similar to his so that Tiana can follow whatever destiny awaits.
 This led to Tiana being Starling.